epfl-ada/ada-2024-project-the5outliers/README.md

 # The5Outliers - *Wikispeedia Voyages*: Why so many people use World Regions to reach their target.

+You can look at our website [here](https://yannickdetrois.github.io/epfl-ada-datastory/).
+To ensure better compatibility please use Chrome.

 <h2 style= "color: #c7c9cf"> Abstract </h2>